sarah2244-4/Project-1-goldenapevisualmedia/README.md

   - [Content](#content "Content")
   - [Media](#media "Media")

-## UX
+## User Experience UX

-### Site Purpose

-The site is designed to show information about the photographer, their images and a way to contact them.
-The photographer is a beginner so the site has minimal content to showcase what they have currently done.

-### Site Goal
+### Goal

-The two goals of the site is to showcase their portfolio including most recent images as the photographer gains more experience with links to social media for more work.
-It should also provide a clear way to contact the photographer.

-### Audience

-Primarily male athletes aged 16-40, looking to expand to and men and women who want to get married.
-They are looking for professional photos that showcase action shots and the atmosphere.
+The goal of the site is for a clear, intiuitive website that contains all relevant information for users about the photographer.
+The photographer's goal is to introduce themselves and showcase a portfolio of images.
+They would also like to provide a way for users to communicate with them to find out more information or book a service.
+Users should be able to view images easily and intuitively navigate the website to find out more about the photographer, view more images and contact them for more information.

-### Communication
+### Users

+Users will be adults looking for a professional photographer to shoot their event.
+They will be interested in viewing a selection of the photographer's images and contacting the photographer for more information.
+They may also want to find out availability or how a booking is run.

-The design is minimilistic to make it clear how to navigate the site and to put emphasis on the images to allow the pictures to speak for themselves.
+-- The design is minimilistic to make it clear how to navigate the site and to put emphasis on the images to allow the pictures to speak for themselves.

+### New User Stories

+A first time user of the site wants to be able to:
+Easily and intuitively navigate the site
+Find out what kind of photos the photographer takes Browse an existing portfolio of images
+View content on their social media
+Contact the photographer with any personal questions they may have Book a service

-### Existing User Aims
+### Existing User Stories

+An existing user wants to be able to:
+Contact the photographer easily
-To contact to book in a servce, and view up to date images.
+View up to date images

-### New User Aims

-To navigate the website quickly and easily, find out more about the photographer and view their portfolio.
-To eventually contact the photographer and book a service.
+Find links to social media accounts

-## Design
+## UX Scope Design

 ### Colour Scheme

-The colour scheme is greyscale in order to maintain a minimililstic feel to empahsise the images.
-The hero image is also in black and white as this is part of the site design rather than an image to showcase.
+The colour scheme of the site is greyscale in order to maintain a minimililstic feel to empahsise the images.
+There is a pop of gold to match the colours from the logo.
 Elements are contrasting with black and white to make them stand out.

 ### Typography

-Permanent marker was used as it gives the sense of being handwritten.
-It was used on the site/business name 'GoldenApe Visual Media' and in the about me greeting and thank you as they make the about me message and business name more personal.
+The handwritten font Shadows Into Light was chosen to provide a more personal feel.
+It was used on the site/business name 'Golden Ape Visual Media' and in the about me greeting and thank you as they make the about me message and business name more personal.

 Mukta was chosen for the rest of the site as it is a clean sans-serif font which reads cleanly and fits in with the clean site look.

 ### Imagery